Quick Facts: Earning an Ed.D. in Arkansas

 - University of Arkansas (CAEP-accredited)

-U of A rules the roost for Arkansas online doctorates in education.
-That’s not a bad thing—the university has plenty of aid to offer (see our Doctoral Funding section); it’s CAEP-accredited; and it’s actively involved in initiatives like the Arkansas Leadership Academy.
+The University of Arkansas also has plenty to offer.
+It’s a CAEP-accredited school that’s actively involved in initiatives like the Arkansas Leadership Academy.
 We’re also pleased to report that per credit tuition for U of A online doctorates is extremely affordable for in-state and out-of-state students.

-Do you already hold an Ed.S. and a valid teaching license?
-Check out the cohort-based, 42-credit Online Doctor of Education in Educational Leadership, which contains a solid chunk of qualitative and quantitative research and 18 credits of a dissertation.
+- Are you interested in the K-16 space?
+Examine the cohort-based, 42-credit Online Doctor of Education in Educational Leadership.
+It contains a solid portion of qualitative and quantitative research and 18 credits of a DiP or traditional dissertation.
 The coursework is 100% online, but Ed.D. students must attend an intensive weekend seminar in each semester.

-Do you want to focus on adults and postsecondary education?
-The 96-credit Online/Blended Doctor of Education in Adult and Lifelong Learning comes in two flavors: the Adult Education Leadership Cohort (42 hours of master’s degree coursework can be transferred) and the Community College Leadership Cohort (33 hours of master’s degree coursework can be transferred).
+- Do you wish to focus on adults and community colleges?
+The 60-credit Online/Blended Doctor of Education in Adult and Lifelong Learning comes in two flavors: Adult Education Leadership and Community College Leadership.
 75% of the coursework is online and there are six face-to-face campus sessions per year.

 Note: Not seeing what you need?
 Our overview of online doctoral programs in education has an all-in-one listing of online Ed.D. programs throughout the U.S.